woct0rdho/triton-windows/README.md

 ### Error with `os.rename`

-If you see error messages like
+If you see errors like
 ```
 FileExistsError: [WinError 183] Cannot create a file when that file already exists: ...
 ```